wp-plugins/formidablepro-2-pdf/readme.txt

 == Changelog ==

+= 1.6.0.12 =

+Bugfix for CSS conflict with Fusion Builder.

 = 1.6.0.11 =

 Added new formatting options for dates.
 Removed extra lines in multiline text fields on some servers.